tusharathawale/UCV/README.md

  - Build and install testing by executing `/bin/bash mac.sh` under the `install_scripts` folder

- - Update the `DATADIR` to the directory of the data set and `TESTINGDIR` to the directory where testings are installed.
+ - Change the `DATADIR` to the directory of the data set and `TESTINGDIR` to the directory where testings are installed.
 Run `/bin/bash mac_run_all.sh` under `exp_scripts` folder to test all described approaches.